onevcat/Hedwig/README.md

 )
 ```

 Then run `swift build` whenever you get prepared.
+(Also remember to grab a cup of coffee 😄)

 You could know more information on how to use Swift Package Manager in Apple's [official page](https://swift.org/package-manager/).